Deploy and configure a build server

 If the message Configure Installed Features appears instead of a build controller or build agents, as shown above, see Deploy a build server.

 Before you can configure the build server, you must choose the Stop the service link.
 See the sections below for details about how to configure your build server.

 Under Communications, next to Provide Build Services for Project Collection, choose the Browse button to connect your build server to a team project collection on an on-premises Team Foundation Server or on Visual Studio Online.

 You can strengthen security by using Hypertext Transfer Protocol Secure (HTTPS) with Secure Sockets Layer (SSL).
-See Setting up HTTPS with Secure Sockets Layer (SSL) for Team Foundation Server.
+See Set up HTTPS with Secure Sockets Layer (SSL) for Team Foundation Server.

 Under Run the Service as you can specify the accounts that enable the build server to provide its services.